LSU Football Recruiting 2018: Top Recruits Landed, Class Predictions

 The recruiting process for the high school football class of 2019 has reaped plenty of rewards for LSU.

-Ed Orgeron's Tigers currently hold the fourth position in the team rankings and have a trio of five-star recruits committed to the program.
+Ed Orgeron's Tigers hold the fourth position in the team rankings and have a trio of five-star recruits committed to the program.

 The Tigers boast a large class of commits who are expected to finalize their respective decisions Wednesday at the start of the early signing period.